medusa-project/metaslurper/README.md

 make available to the sink service without modifying it.
-The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This decouples the difficult task of metadata mapping from the harvester, and enables it to run with minimal user interaction.
+The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This decouples the difficult task of metadata mapping from the harvester, and enables it to run with minimal configuration.

 Metaslurper is designed to work in conjunction with the [Metaslurp](https://github.com/medusa-project/metaslurp) sink service, but sink